siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ## Differences to design

 In order to show how the projects design evolved from wireframe to implementation I have included original wireframes and will explain differences below.
+Surface plane design changes choices we're made based on what looked/ worked best in practice vs. in  planning at the skeleton plane.

 ### Home Page

 * Background image set over main H1 title and paragraph.
 Height set to 90% leaving small amount of content below to lead user to next section.
 * Background video and three reasons sections exchanged position.
-This layout seemed beter.
+This layout seemed better than wireframe plan.
 * Three reasons section seemed bare.
 Images added next to each reason to increase visual appeal.
+Bootstrap ordering classes were used to best format text and images on different screen sizes.
-* Customer quote replaced with centered heading.
+* Customer quote replaced with centered heading emphasizing that videos are shot in 4k.

 ### About Page